TomAmar10/InsTravel_vacations-project/README.md

 - After that, there is a optional_init file in the utils,
 - you can execute it by executing this function in the server.ts ---> mySql_init(),
 - it will create the required tables for the database, they will be empty,
-- so start by registering an admin user (admin usernames are in the .env file)
+- so start by registering an admin.

 ### InsTravel link
 https://instravel.netlify.app